harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/native-helm-quickstart.md

 * Helm chart.
 * Kubernetes cluster.
 * A **Kubernetes service account** with permission to create entities in the target namespace is required.
 The set of permissions should include `list`, `get`, `create`, and `delete` permissions.
 In general, the cluster-admin permission or namespace admin permission is enough.
-For more information, see [User-Facing Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) from Kubernetes.
+For more information, go to [User-Facing Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) from Kubernetes.

 ## Native Helm deploy stage